How to Write a Great DIY Hub

 Broad to Specific Titles

 We recommend doing a little bit of keyword research to help fine tune your title.
-Check out our Learning Center entry on how to use the Google Keyword Tool and the proper use of keywords for more information.
-Remember, too much keyword research is not necessary.
+Try using Google's Autocomplete feature to see what others are searching for in relation to the words you were thinking of using, but be careful not to overdo it.
 In fact, having too many of the same keywords in your Hub can hurt you.
-Be smart, don't over-optimize your Hub because it could end up hurting you in the eyes of Google Search!
+Be smart, don't over-optimize your Hub because it could end up hurting you in Google Search results!

 Providing excellent directions and notes is a key component of a great DIY Hub!
 Doing a project on your own can be confusing, but if you have a great guide with explicit directions, you can accomplish a lot.
 Successful DIY Hubs have: